julienmoumne/rx-training-games/README.md

 The project ambitions are to :

- * provide a way of learning a new technology while having fun - with as little hardware and software requirements as possible
+ * offer a way to learn new technology while having fun - with as little hardware and software requirements as possible
- * demonstrate how leveraging current technology enables us to easily build such training platforms
+ * demonstrate how leveraging current technology makes it easy to build such training platforms

 The idea came out of several sources of inspiration :